freebsd/git_conv/README.md

 files are `gnu/usr.bin/grep/AUTHORS` and a few under `usr.sbin/ppp`.

 ## License
 The included svn2git is GPLv3; see svn2git/LICENSE.
+The included parsecvs is GPLv2; see parsecvs/COPYING.
 The scripts and configuration files are licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/legalcode).